YouTube – Lockheed Constellation

 During the Vietnam War, the Lockheed Constellation guided aircraft to downed pilots, directed aircraft to refueling planes, and guided U.S. interceptor aircraft.

 On Oct.
-24, 1967, while patrolling above the Tonkin Gulf, a Lockheed Constellation serial number 53-555, "Triple Nickel" directed an American F-4 Phantom by radar to intercept a MiG-21.
+24, 1967, while patrolling above the Tonkin Gulf, a Lockheed Constellation serial number 53-555, “Triple Nickel” directed an American F-4 Phantom by radar to intercept a MiG-21.
 Above all, this was a first victory ever of one aircraft over another made possible with the guidance of a flying, radar equipped airplane.
 Thereafter the “Triple Nickel” Lockheed Constellation was retired to the USAF Museum, Dayton, Ohio in 1971.

-The spectacular Lockheed Constellation built by Carl Bachhuber has a 15 foot wingspan and a length of over 11 feet.
+The spectacular RC Lockheed Constellation built by Carl Bachhuber has a 15 foot wingspan and a length of over 11 feet.
 Carl uses four Fuji BT-32 engines for power.

 Carl tells us that take off distance is in around 150 feet.
 It flies straight and true.
 The engines have good power for fast flying.
 Even in strong cross winds, it takes off and lands with little trouble